ekazaev/route-composer/README.md

 }
 ```

-The most important method here is `build` which should actually create a view controller.
+The most important function here is `build` which should actually create the view controller.
 For detailed information
 see the documentation.
-Method `prepare` helps router know that routing can't be handled before it will actually start routing
+The `prepare` function provides you with a way of doing something before the routing actually takes place.
+For example, you could `throw` from inside this function in order to inform the router that you do not have the data required to
-and find out that factory can't build a view controller without context.
-It may be useful if you are implementing Universal
+display the view correctly.
+It may be useful if you are implementing Universal Links in your application and the routing can't be
-Links in your application and the routing can't be handled then the application opens the provided URL in Safari instead.
+handled, in which case the application might open the provided URL in Safari instead.

-*Example: Basic implementation of the factory for some custom `ProductViewController` view controller will look like:*
+*Example: Basic implementation of the factory for some custom `ProductViewController` view controller might look like:*

 ```swift
 class ProductViewControllerFactory: Factory {